cbshnrh/cbshnrh.github.io/_pages/about.md

 - Construction of **Generalized Step-Chirp (GSC) Sequences**, generalizing chirp-like sequences with all-pass spectra to those with band-pass spectra,  thus achieving flexible tradeoffs between the beamforming gain and the beam sweeping time in massive MIMO communications.

 # Current Opportunities
-I am currently **recruiting one joint Ph.D. student (Start: Fall 2026)**.
+I am currently **recruiting one joint Ph.D. student (Start: Fall 2026) and two postdocs**.
 If you are motivated to work on problems in **sequence design or signal processing**, please feel free to reach out.

 ## Requirements
 - A Master's degree (or expected to obtain) in Electrical Engineering, Communications, Applied Mathematics, or related areas